-Taosophy is simply, the combining and practicing of the basic tenets of three philosophies whose ultimate combined
+Taosophy is simply, a practice of the basic tenets of three philosophies--

 Non-attachment avoiding enslavement to anything and living without being touched by it or polluted by it.
-It is living free from the encumbrances of life and the attractions and distractions it has to offer, not passively by running away from them, but actively by developing equanimity and self-awareness.
+It is living free from the encumbrances of life and the attractions and distractions it has to offer, not passively by running away from them, but actively by developing equanimity and self-awareness in their midst.

 Holding on to things as if you cannot live without them or as if your very happiness and existence depend upon them.
 These are the mental bonds you develop with things and objects you believe are important for you and your happiness.

 Your attachments are part of your consciousness.
 They bind you to the sensory world and limit your vision, knowledge and awareness.
 They determine your actions, reactions and inactions, your joys and sorrows and your successes and failures.